Asuka Langley Soryu: Characterization

 Asuka's excessive pride prevents her from admitting—even to herself—that she feels something for male protagonist Shinji.
 This leads her to attack Shinji's virility continuously, directing both interest and open hostility towards him.
 As events and battles unfold, her feelings of love and hate intensify and dominate her.
 She kisses Shinji in the fifteenth episode, (Note: "Why does Asuka want to kiss Shinji?
 Even assuming she was spiteful of Kaji, one doesn't understand the real underlying motive.
 After the kiss, Asuka states: "I did it just to kill time."
 She yells, as if to make Shinji perceive it and to confirm it to herself, as if she wants to hide some embarrassment" ("Neon Genesis Evangelion Film Book").) but when he beats her in pilot tests, she develops an inferiority complex towards him.
 Because of their intimate fragility and insecurities, Shinji and Asuka are unable to communicate effectively with one another on an emotional level, despite their mutual latent interest.
 According to Newtype magazine, Shinji has feelings for her, while Asuka openly states her feeling of being frustrated with wanting him as her partner, so "her feelings for him as a man are less than they appear to be".
 According to critic Susan J. Napier, they might be expected to develop a romantic attraction for each other, but their sexual tension is subsumed under Asuka's intense competitiveness; Napier also noted that Shinji feels fear and attraction towards the maternal figures of the women around him, such as Rei or Misato, but only Asuka "is allowed to seem explicitly sexual".
 In one scene from The End of Evangelion movie, Asuka is seen on a bed while she speaks with an angry expression, interpreted by writers Kazuhisa Fujie and Martin Foster as a representation of Shinji's libido.
 Asuka is framed while she has sexual intercourse with her partner, in a position described by an official artbook as "of the cowgirl".
 According to an official card game, moreover, neither Yui, nor Rei and nor Misato could be a woman for Shinji, while Asuka, the only girl equal to him, becomes the center of his desire.
-Shinji however uses her as an object to console himself and ending up hurting her.
+Shinji however uses her as an object to console himself and ends up hurting her.
 Despite this, in the last scene Shinji meets Asuka in the new world after the failure of Instrumentality, just as he had wished.
-Asuka's relationship with Rei Ayanami is also conflictual.
-She despises Rei, calling her "Miss Perfect" (優等生, yūtōsei) and "mechanical puppet girl".
-In a scene from the twenty-second episode, Rei and Asuka are left alone in an elevator; Rei states she is ready to die for Commander Gendō Ikari, provoking Asuka's anger, who slaps her and says she has hated her from the moment they met.
-Shortly thereafter, Rei helps her during the fight against Arael, an act that destroys her already wounded pride.